ikem-krueger/ikem-krueger/README.md

 - 🔭 I’m currently working on: [VLC standby](https://github.com/ikem-krueger/vlc-standby-after-playback)
 - 🌱 I’m currently learning: DDD
-- 💬 Ask me about: Advice
+- 💬 Ask me about: React
 - ⚡ Fun fact: I'm good with dialects, when I'm in the mood.